 > Honeygirl Meadery hand-crafts meads, wines made with honey and seasonal fruits, flowers, herbs.
 Made in small batches with all natural ingredients, the mission of the meadery is to let sippers ‘drink the field' and taste all the places the honeybees visited, all reflecting a specific time and place.
 Earlier this year, the Blueberry mead won a silver medal and the Hibiscus Lemonthyme mead won a bronze medal in the Finger Lakes International Wine Competition.

-Tours & Tastings: The Tasting Room at Honeygirl Meadery is open Saturdays, from 1- 6 p.m, and free tours are given at 2, 3, and 4 p.m.
-Guests can taste the current line-up of meads for $5 and keep a souvenir Honeygirl Meadery glass.
+Tours & Tastings: The Tasting Room at Honeygirl Meadery is open Saturdays, from 1- 6 p.m, & Sundays from 1-5pm.
+Free tours are given at 2, 3, and 4 p.m.
+Guests can try a Mead Tasting or enjoy mead by the glass.
+Tastings start at $5 and include a souvenir Honeygirl Meadery glass.
 No reservations required.

 Where to Buy & Where to Drink: Find Honeygirl Meadery on Saturdays from 8 a.m. to noon at the Durham Farmers' Market.
-You can also buy bottles at local stores Bull Craft Bottle Shop, King's Red & White, and The Glass Jug.
+You can also buy bottles at local stores Beer Durham, Sam's Bottle Shop, Durham Coop Market, Bulldega Urban Market, King's Red & White, and The Glass Jug.